-In my mind there’s nothing better than enjoying a big plate of perfectly beer battered fried shrimp and pickle chips on a picnic table at a park surrounded by open fields, a sparkling river and fragrant pine trees, with a light breeze blowing through my hair and neck, and washing it all down with an iced cold drink….and THEN following the delicious meal with a quick and refreshing tube ride down the river bank.
+In my mind there’s nothing better than enjoying a big plate of perfectly beer battered fried shrimp and pickle chips; specifically while on a picnic table at a park surrounded by open fields, a sparkling river and fragrant pine trees, with a light breeze blowing through my hair, and washing it all down with an iced cold drink….and THEN follow the delicious meal with a quick and refreshing tube ride down the river bank.
 Doesn’t that sound totally magical??
-Okay, so maybe all of what I described isn’t the most realistic situation for most of us, especially when the actuality of needing to prep and fry before being able to enjoy said scenario comes into play; but take away the park, picnic table and adventurous tube ride and throw in a backyard or even simple patio to enjoy all the fried things, and you’re pretty much set.
-It’s all about the al fresco ¬¬dining, people!
+JUST KIDDING.
+I mean that does sound kind of amazing, but lets be serious, all we really need are these beer battered shrimp and pickle chips and maybe a few dashes of hot sauce.
+Duh.

 This recipe is super simple and although it involves a little frying, it’s actually a breeze to throw together!
 I love fried shrimp, fried pickles and fried lemon slices so I’ve basically thrown them all into a batter and fried them up together.
 I love the contrast of flavors between the sweet shrimp, sour lemons and tangy pickle chips.
 The combination creates a nice balance within the overall dish.
 We’re using the Zesty Garlic Chip variety from Farmer’s Garden by Vlasic in our recipe today.
 I like the tangy flavor in these pickle chips and really like how crisp they stay even after frying.
 Just don’t skip out on the drying and dredging of the ingredients in the tapioca starch or cornstarch because this will really help maintain a super light and crisp textured beer batter around your ingredients.
 (Potato starch is okay too, but not recommended as it produces a heavier final product then the other two options).
 Without the starch the batter will become incredibly soggy very quickly and will slip right off whatever you’re trying to fry.